 • Trade Marks, Merchandising and Unfair Competition

 * Please note this is not an exclusive list of the optional modules available.
-Optional modules are subject to staff availability and change each academic year.
+Optional modules are reviewed each year and subject to staff availability.

 People teaching you